circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 One script to rule them all, one script to find the device, and one script to bind them all together

-* Tested operating systems: Windows
+* Tested operating systems: Windows, Linux
-* Tested Power Supplies: CSI305DB, PPS2116A, PPS3E004, PPS2320A
+* Tested Power Supplies: CSI305DB, PPS2116A, PPS2320A, PPS3E004
 * Tested Electronic Loads: Array 3721A

 ## Features